A poultry plant, years of groundwater contamination and, finally, a court settlement

 Norcross highlighted failures also flagged by the state.
 For months, he noted, Mountaire did not report data showing the amount of nitrogen its Millsboro plant produced, failed to produce lab tests showing the facility was being monitored and failed to report groundwater monitoring results.
 Despite these issues, it sought to expand operations and process more poultry for market.

 Logan was suspicious of her water shortly after moving from New Jersey in 2005.
 “It had a yellowish color, and it didn’t look clear,” she said.
-A retiree who’d worked for American Water, she asked her former employer for bottled water to take home.
+A retiree who had worked for American Water, she asked her former employer for bottled water to take home.

 Cuppels, a retired engineer, called the state after that first pallet of water showed up at his house along the Indian River.
 He remembers it was a Friday night.
 “It scared the bejeezus out of us,” Cuppels said.
 “That’s pretty frightening, and you had to live with it over the weekend and wait until Monday.”

-When Cuppels learned about the company’s wastewater violations, he called Federico and Brockstedt, who filed the class action the next year.
+When Cuppels learned about the company’s wastewater violations, he called Federico and Brockstedt, who filed the class-action suit the next year.
 As the litigation proceeded, and Mountaire sought to have the case dismissed, Anne-Marie Cuppels developed severe diarrhea and colitis from a C. diff infection.
 “She was a very, very sick woman,” her husband said.

 By that time, Miller had already lost his wife, Barbara.
 “We were bathing, cooking, drinking with the water” before her cancer developed, Miller said.
 He didn’t discover that the water was dangerous until the lawyers held town hall meetings in late 2018.